-In America, the Super Bowl is the most popular television event of any given year.
-In fact, 19 of the 20 most-watched television shows of all time are Super Bowl broadcasts.
+In America, the Super Bowl has historically been the most popular television event of any given year.
+While recent years have seen a dip in viewership (more due to an overall switch to streaming rather than diminished love of the sport), football is still considered one of the great unifiers of American culture.
 And Sunday Night Football still reign supreme in the ratings.
-But, this has slowly started to change; During Super Bowl LII (52), viewership was 103.4 million people, down 7% from 2017 and the lowest TV audience since Super Bowl 2009.
-Viewership dropped even further during 2019’s Super Bowl LII (53) to 98.2 million people.
+But, this has slowly started to change; During Super Bowl LIV (54), viewership was “only” 102 million people, up from 100.7 viewers million in 2019 but still nowhere close to the numbers in 2017 and in previous years, where viewership surpassed 111 million.
 The serious political and health controversies continuing to dog the NFL over recent years have caused many fans to turn away from watching professional football.

 Here are three reasons why NFL is losing its appeal and why, despite recent challenges, it will remain more popular than ever.